Overview of Thyroid Disease in Cats

 Feline thyroid disease has risen to epidemic proportions since it was first diagnosed in 1979.
-It is a worldwide phenomenon, although it’s worse in the U.S. than other countries.
+It's a worldwide phenomenon, although it’s decidedly worse in the US than other countries.

-Many theories have been proposed to explain the dramatic rise in this new disease.
+Many theories have been put forward to explain the dramatic rise in thyroid disease.
 Because it affects so many cats, the focus has been on widespread, environmental causes.
 Studies have found several suspects in cat food:

 - One theory implicates the large excess of iodine found in many cat foods.
-Humans can develop hyperthyroid disease from too ingesting much iodine; might cats do the same?
-Iodine is difficult and expensive to test for; instead, pet food makers routinely add plenty of extra, just to make sure that minimums are met.
-But how much is too much?
-So far, nobody knows; and nobody is really looking.
+Humans can develop hyperthyroid disease from ingesting too much iodine; might cats do the same?
+Iodine is difficult and expensive to test for, so pet food makers routinely add plenty of extra, just to make sure that minimums are met.
+But there aren't specific minimums and maximums being met at this time.

 Recently, the media reported that fire-retardant chemicals known as PBDEs may be a factor in feline hyperthyroidism.
 The authors of a small study noted that PBDEs were introduced at about the same time hyperthyroidism was first diagnosed in cats.
 Additionally, the rate of feline hyperthyroidism has roughly paralleled the use of PBDEs in other countries.

-The main route of exposure in cats is thought to be the PBDEs contained in carpets, upholstery, mattresses, and electronic equipment—and the dust mites that live in these fabrics.
+The main route of exposure in cats is thought to be the PBDEs contained in carpets, upholstery, mattresses, and electronic equipment, and the dust mites that live in these fabrics.
 Since cats often sit and sleep on carpets, sofas, chairs, and mattresses, their exposure would naturally be high and prolonged.
 Normal grooming activity would also cause the cat to ingest a fairly large amount of dust.
 This may explain the increased risk of hyperthyroidism in indoor cats.
-However, although several cats in the study had high levels of PBDEs, the authors clearly state, “no association was detected between hyperthyroid cats and PBDE levels.”

-Perhaps the most interesting bit of info to come from this recent study is that PBDEs were also found in cat food.
+Perhaps the most interesting piece of info to come from a recent study is that PBDEs were also found in cat food.
 For two major types of PBDEs, high levels were found in canned food, especially in fish- or seafood-based cat foods.
 High levels of other PBDEs were found in dry cat food.

-However, many hyperthyroid cats have never eaten canned food, never gone outside, and have no exposure to any of the other potential “causes” of the disease.
+However, many hyperthyroid cats have never eaten canned food, never gone outside, and have no exposure to any of the other potential causes of the disease.
 But because hyperthyroidism strikes older cats, it is likely that there are multiple factors that come into play throughout the cat’s life.
-There is no “final answer.”
+Put simply, there is no final answer.

-What can you do to minimize the risk for your cat?
-Well, it wouldn’t be smart to push your cat outdoors—the dangers outside are far worse, and most of them will kill your cat long before the age of thyroid disease.
+So, what can you do to minimize the risk of thyroid problems in cats?
+Well, it wouldn’t be smart to push your cat outdoors, the dangers outside are far worse, and most of them will kill your cat long before the age of thyroid disease.
 Ripping out your carpets and throwing away your furniture probably isn’t practical.

 Diet does seem to be one area where we can make a difference.
 However, it is not a good idea to feed only dry food.
 There are many common health issues associated with dry food: obesity, diabetes, urinary tract disease, constipation, kidney disease, and inflammatory bowel disease.
-A variety of high-quality, natural foods—including at least 50% canned or fresher food (not dry) —is your cat’s best bet for a long and healthy life.
-For fresher foods without the can try dehydrated food such as Honest Kitchen Prowl, freeze dried such as Primal Pet Foods Freeze-Dried Nuggets Dog Food, or frozen raw food for cats.
+A variety of high-quality, natural foods, including at least 50% canned or fresher food (not dry), is your cat’s best bet for a long and healthy life.
+For fresher foods without the can, try freeze-dried raw or frozen raw food for cats.